benoitseron/BosonSampling.jl/docs/src/tutorial/basic_usage.md

      0.015964548319225575

 Those steps can be repeated for different types of input.
-Let's say we want to compute the probability that partially distinguishable photons pupulating the `n=3` first modes of `m=9` modes end up in the `n` last output modes when interfering through a random interferometer:
+Let's say we want to compute the probability that partially distinguishable photons populating the `n=3` first modes of `m=9` modes end up in the `n` last output modes when interfering through a random interferometer: